Rooster17678/polyglot_quine_c_python2/README.md

 ### Note:

-The C and C++ are two slightly different examples.
+The C and C++ files are two slightly different examples.
 Both work with Python2.

 ### Github